explore

 The Art Of Giving The Perfect Gift

-You may recognize a few items on this years Holiday Gift Guide from last years gift guide.
-That’s because the best presents last longer than one season.
 Like most things in life, when it comes to giving, I’m a firm believer in quality over quantity.
 Over the years, I’ve found I derive the most joy from those special presents that last season after season, and serve as a special little reminder of the person that gave the gift to me.
-Of course, if the gift helps me get outside and make new memories with that person, it’s even better!
-After all, experiences are the best gifts of all.

 Investing in quality products is also a great way to minimize your impact on the environment, and practice sustainability, not only over the holidays, but in your day to day life.
 Just think about it, if you invest in gifts that last you or someone else a long time, it reduces the amount of stuff you have to purchase in the future, which in turn reduces your impact.
-This Holiday Gift Guide is made up of products that I love.
-I hope that you and your loved ones will enjoy them as well – now and well into the future!

 The Perfect Holiday Gift For Her

-Fleece Lined Leggings: Black leggings are my go-to for travel, hiking, and everyday life, but as winter settles in I need something a little warmer.
-These leggings from Backcountry are a great option.
+Fleece Lined Leggings: Leggings are my go-to for travel, winter hikes, and everyday life, but as winter settles in I need something a little warmer.
+These Tech Fleece Legging from Backcountry are a great option.
 They do run a little small, so if you’re in-between sizes you might want to round up.
-The North Face Winter Warm Tight is another great option that I wear all the time during colder weather.
-The North Face Leggings fit true to size.

 Blundstone Boots: These classic boots will last forever, and they look great too!
 In fact, I love these boots so much, that I own two pairs: The Classic 550 Chelsea Boot and The Blundstone Original Lace-Up Boot.
+A great pair of boots is an investment but whether they’re for an outdoor-loving friend or a family member, they’re a gift that will last the miles!

 Exploring the Sawtooth Mountains near Sun Valley Idaho.
 Wearing Marmot Montreal Down Coat, Beyond Yoga Leggings, Sorel Winter Carnival Boots,beanie similar to Pendleton Cable Hat.